jonlpersson/ed-latimore/site/_drafts/my-review-of-the-bosley-revitalizer-272-laser-cap.md

   worth the price tag.
 Read my review to see if this product is worth the money.
 image:
 ---
 Before I dive into my review of the Bosley Revitalizer 272, I will quickly take you through my hair loss journey.
-Feel free to skip this part, but I included it here for two reasons:
+Feel free to skip this part, but I included it here for three reasons:

 1. I want to be completely transparent about what I’ve tried and not tried.
 2. I want you to understand the cost and limits of everything out there.